OZI-Project/docs/api/ozi.fix.rst

    Create a new Python source in an OZI project. test (t, tests)
-   Create a new Python test in an OZI project.
+   Create a new Python test in an OZI project. interactive (i)
+   Add missing source and test files to a project interactively.

 options:
   -h, --help        show this help message and exit